zalando/restful-api-guidelines/http/Http.md

 ###DELETE:

 - deletes a resource instance
-- usually robust against non existence of the entity
+- should return either status 404 (Not found) or 410 (Gone) if the resource does not exist

 ###POST: